NCR-CoDE/camlOfReason/implementation-walkthrough.md

 ## Deployment system

 The vagrant files released by mirage project, does not work very well.
 The converge fails, during vagrant up, but if we execute the scripts manually, eventually we get a system that has all the components.

-This defines a xen bridged network interface on the eth1 interface of the virtual vm.
-During initialization the xenbr0 interface needs to be initialized before the eth1 interface.